How Do You Get Your Car Back After Repossession in Illinois?

 Reinstating Your Loan

 Reinstating your loan can be an option for getting your car back after repossession.
 If you have paid at least 30% of the loan when the car is repossessed, you may have the opportunity to reinstate your loan by making up for missed payments, late fees, and repossession costs.
-This option, however, is only available the first time your vehicle is repossessed.
+However, this option is only available the first time your vehicle is repossessed.

 Filing for Bankruptcy